Dream holidays at the family paradise

 The little mountain village in Tyrol has played an important role in the Alpine region for many centuries now.
 The Romans used the village as a stop along the “Via Claudia Augusta”.
 What followed were nobility and emperors – and they all were amazed by the local springs’ healing properties.
 Nowadays, it’s mostly families who go on holiday on the sunny high plateau and appreciate the variety of activities and the town’s incredible hospitality.

 Be it a holiday home for the whole family, a cosy bed and breakfast or a comfortable four-star hotel – in Ladis, everyone can find the accommodation they’re looking for.
-A state-of-the-art infrastructure and unforgettable moments of joy outdoors in nature included!
+State-of-the-art infrastructure and unforgettable moments of joy outdoors in nature included!

 Healing mineral and sulphur springs in Ladis